Data Science

 - Communicate and translate data into actionable insights for diverse audiences;

-- Create compelling narratives/presentations of data analysis results using appropriate data visualization and non-technical language; and
+- Create compelling narratives/presentations of data analysis results using appropriate data visualization and non-technical language;

 Program Requirements